Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Pathwise estimation

-\begin{proof} In this proof, we will work with the actual and estimated Faber--Schauder coefficients of the various functions $x$, $y$, $u$, and $v$.
-For this reason, we will temporarily use a superscript to indicate from which function the Faber--Schauder coefficients will be computed.
-That is, for any function $f$, we write
+Our final result in this section investigates the asymptotic behavior of the estimator $\wh \cR_n$ for the antiderivative of the sum of continuous functions.
+To this end, let $x,u \in C[0,1]$, and we denote the antiderivatives of $x$ and $u$ by $y$ and $v$, respectively.
+In the following proposition, we continue to use a superscript to indicate from which function the Faber--Schauder coefficients will be computed from.
+In addition, for $f \in C[0,1]$, $s \ge 0$ and $p \ge 1$, we denote the $p^{\rm th}$ variation of the function $t \mapsto f(s+t)$ along the $n^{\rm th}$ dyadic partition for given $s \ge 0$ by

+where we put $f(t):= f(t \wedge 1)$ for all $t \ge 1$ to avoid undefined arguments of functions.
+The following lemma establishes sufficient conditions under which $\wh \cR_n$ is a consistent estimator for the sum of continuous functions.